Karandev2007/KyraDock/README.md

 ## What KyraDock Does
 - Wake word activated – Say “Hey Kyra” to activate the assistant anytime.
-- Voice command listener – After the wake word, Kyra listens to your voice and understands your intent.
+- Voice command listener – After the wake word, Kyra listens to your commands and executes it.
 - AI-powered conversations – Uses Groq’s blazing-fast Mistral model to answer naturally and intelligently.
 - Smart talking – Speaks replies clearly using a female voice with interruption support (say “Hey Kyra” again to cut her off).
 - Performs tasks – Can run non-verbal actions like system controls, app launches, or custom commands silently using external API on KyraDock or main device (example my laptop)